15 Telling Codependent Relationship Signs & Ways to Address Them

 7 ways to stop relationship codependency

-If you want to stop the toxic patterns, you first have to understand the answer to the question “What is codependency in a relationship” and look at the role you play.
+If you want to stop the toxic patterns, you first have to understand the answer to the question, “What is codependency in a relationship?” and look at your role.
 Are you the enabler, or are you the one who depends on your partner or friend?
-Only by accepting where we are can we even hope to change anything.
+Only by accepting where we are can we hope to change anything.

 Codependency in relationships can be challenging and detrimental to both individuals involved.
 If you’re looking to break free from relationship codependency, here are seven strategies to consider: